-- b.
-Within the first sixty (60) days from date of hire, all staff having direct contact with individuals shall receive the following training including, but not limited to: - i.
+b.
+Within the first sixty (60) days from date of hire, all staff having direct contact with individuals shall receive training in the following which shall include, but not be limited to:

+- i.
 Person centered values, principles and approaches; - ii.
 A Holistic approach to care of the individual - iii.
-Medical, physical, behavioral and social needs and characteristics of the persons served; - iv.
-Human Rights and responsibilities (); - v.
+Medical, physical, behavioral and social needs and characteristics of the individuals served; - iv.
+Human Rights and responsibilities ();

+- v.
 Promoting positive, appropriate and responsive relationships with persons served, their families and stakeholders; - vi.
 The utilization of: - 1.
 Communication Skills (); - 2.
 Applied Behavior Analysis () and - 3.
-Crisis intervention techniques to de-escalate challenging and unsafe behaviors () - Nationally benchmarked techniques for safe utilization of emergency interventions of last resort (if such techniques are permitted in the purview of the organization); - vii.
+Crisis intervention techniques to de-escalate challenging and unsafe behaviors () - i.
+Nationally benchmarked techniques for safe utilization of emergency interventions of last resort (if such techniques are permitted in the purview of the organization); - vii.
 Ethics, cultural preferences and awareness; - viii.
-Fire safety () - ix.
-Emergency and disaster plans and procedures () - x.
-Techniques of Standard Precautions, including: - 1.
+Fire safety ()

+- ix.
+Emergency and disaster plans and procedures () - Techniques of Standard Precautions, including: - 1.
 Preventative measures to minimize risk of HIV; - 2.
 Current information as published by the Centers for Disease Control (CDC); and - 3 Approaches to individual education. - xii.
 First aid and safety; - xiii.
-Basic cardiac life support (BCLS) includes both written and hands on competency training required. - xiv.
+BCLS includes both written and hands on competency training is required. - xiv.
 Specific individual medications and their side effects (). - c.
 A minimum of 16 hours of training must be completed annually to include the trainings noted by an asterisk () in 11.b. (iv); 11.b (iv, vi, ix, x, xii). - 12.
 The organization details in policy by job classification: - a.
-Training that must be refreshed annually: - b.
+Training that must be refreshed annually; - b.
 Additional training required for professional level staff; - c.
 Additional training/recertification (if applicable) required for all other staff. - 13.
-Regular review and evaluation of the performance of all staff is evident at least annually. - a.
+Regular review and evaluation of the performance of all staff is evident and completed at least annually - a.
 The evaluation should occur annually; - b.
 Managers who are clinically, administratively and experientially qualified conduct evaluations. - 14.
-It is evident that the organization demonstrates administration of personnel policies without discrimination. - P. The Service Environment Demonstrates Respect for the Persons Served and is Appropriate to the Services Provided
+It is evident that the organization demonstrates administration of personnel policies without discrimination.

+P. The Service Environment Demonstrates Respect for the Individuals Served and inappropriate to the Services Provided